Introduction / History

 Almost all activities of the Hmong are regulated by customs and taboos.
 They believe that their surroundings are inhabited by spirits.
 They are therefore always on guard against the evil spirits, avoiding activities that might anger them.
 Prescribed methods and procedures govern everything from individual behavior to the locations of their homes and villages.
-These precious people are bound by fear and superstition.

 The majority of the Hmong have not heard a clear presentation of the Gospel.
 Witness to them is difficult, however, because missionary activity in China is currently restricted.
 Prayer is the key to seeing them reached with the Gospel that can truly set them free!

 * Pray that the doors of China will soon be open to the preaching of the Gospel.

 * Ask God to send forth loving Chinese Christians to minister the love of Jesus to the Hmong.

 * Pray for the salvation of key Hmong leaders who will boldly declare the Gospel among their own people.

 * Pray that missions organizations and churches will accept the challenge of adopting and reaching the Hmong.

 * Ask God to raise up teams of intercessors who will faithfully stand in the gap for the Hmong.

 * Ask the Lord to bring forth triumphant churches among the Hmong for the glory of His name!